IRIS-Solutions-Team/irispie-pages/docs/data_management/databoxes.md

 ???+ input "start_date_only"
     If `True`, only the start date of each time series is parsed from the CSV;
-    subsequent dates are inferred based on frequency.
+    subsequent periods are inferred based on frequency.

 ???+ input "description_row"
     Indicates if the CSV contains a row for descriptions of the time series.